Tom Faletti

 Take a moment to picture Jesus, the real Jesus.
 In what ways do you think he was the image of the invisible God?

-We are made in the image of God.
-Although our reflection of God’s image is not as perfect as Jesus’s, his goal is to restore us fully to his image.
+We were made in the image of God.
+Although our reflection of God’s image is not perfect, his goal is to restore us to his image.
 Paul says that we, “gazing with unveiled face on the glory of the Lord, are being transformed into the same image” (2 Cor.
 3:18, NABRE).
 What can you do to allow God to transform you into his image, so that when people see you, they see a visible image of the invisible God?

 Bibliography